- Home

 Hobbycraft has another useful video that’ll show you how to learn basic crochet skills, including how to change yarn colours, create double, and treble cross stitches, and crochet a granny square.
 When you’ve mastered some of these basic techniques, you’ll be able to start crocheting a few simple shapes and designs.
 For example, why not try this beginner’s amigurumi whale tutorial or this simple flower?

-You can browse crochet courses on our website.
-These will teach you how to crochet at your own pace.
+You can also search crochet courses online, which can teach you how to crochet at your own pace.
 A couple of examples are International Open Academy’s Crochet for Beginners and Udemy’s Crochet Basics.

 Or, to read more about crochet, why not check out our beginner’s guide?
 You might also be interested in tuning into one of the upcoming Crochet and Chat sessions over on Rest Less Events.